dynomite567/Uniqulem/README.md

 # Contribute to the Project
 This bot has a long ways to go, but a way that you can help is by contributing to this project.
 Whether its adding a new feature or rewriting the bot in a new coding language, you help out a whole lot to making this a really great and useful bot.
-If you plan to add new code to the bot, please make a new branch.
+All you have to do to contribute is to propose your files here!

 # Trello
 I have made a trello for the bot!
 This is for sugesting new features, seeing what I am working on, and more! **[Click here to join!](https://trello.com/b/Bh6Bl6FT/uniqulem)**